uppu540/course_finder_ai/readme.txt

 /Code: If applicable, this directory contains frontend code snippets, CSS, or any code-related materials.

+/Integration Guides:

+Initialize with npm i command in your cmd.

-/Integration Guides:  Integratted SCSS for better reusability of the code for css.
+Integratted SCSS for better reusability of the code for css.

 For making any changes and for the changes to be get effected you should run.